CsatiZoltan/t8code-wiki/Home.md

 A good starting point to learn about t8code are the [tutorials.](https://github.com/holke/t8code/wiki/Tutorial---Overview)

+See [this overview](https://github.com/DLR-AMR/t8code/wiki/The-most-important-API-functions) for a list of the most important API functions.

 If you are a developer and want to contribute to t8code, please see the [Coding guidelines.](https://github.com/holke/t8code/wiki/Coding-Guideline)

 If you have any questions, please contact the developers.
 You will find additional information on the [t8code Website](https://dlr-amr.github.io/t8code/).